p-adic iterated integration on semistable curves: Log points, fiber functors, and fundamental groups

 we may define a path from the residue disc fiber functor $F$ to the fiber functor $a^*$ by evaluating analytic sections at the $K$-point in $]0[_{\cP}$ corresponding to $a$.
 Given morphisms $a_1,a_2$ as above, we can compose such paths to produce a {\em parallel transport path} $a_1^* \to \iota_*F \to a_2^*$ between points in the same residue disc.

 \begin{definition} Let $F$ be a fiber functor attached to a log point of $(X,M)$.
-If $F$ is induced from a smooth point, puncture, or annular point on an irreducible component $X_v$, we say $F$ is {\em anchored} at $X_v$.
-If $F$ is attached to a nodal point and is of the form $F_{\{f_i\}}$, we say $F$ is {\em anchored} at the component $X_v$ if $f_i$ maps to a uniformizer on $X_v$ at the nodal point. \end{definition}
+If $F$ is induced from a smooth point, puncture, or annular point on an irreducible component $X_{\overline{v}}$, we say $F$ is {\em anchored} at $X_{\overline{v}}$.
+If $F$ is attached to a nodal point and is of the form $F_{\{f_i\}}$, we say $F$ is {\em anchored} at the component $X_{\overline{v}}$ if $f_i$ maps to a uniformizer on $X_{\overline{v}}$ at the nodal point. \end{definition}

-The following (also proven in \cite[Section~6]{CPS:Logpi1}) will be useful for computing monodromy: \begin{lemma} Let $(X,M)$ be a weak log curve whose underlying scheme is a smooth curve.
+The following (also observed for log de Rham cohomology in \cite[Subsection~6.6]{CPS:Logpi1}) will be useful for computing monodromy: \begin{lemma} Let $(X,M)$ be a weak log curve whose underlying scheme is a smooth curve.
 Let $F_1,F_2$ be fiber functors attached to smooth points, punctures, or annular points anchored at $X$.
 Let $(X,M')$ be obtained from $(X,M)$ by replacing annular points by punctures as in Remark~\ref{r:modifylogstructure}.
-Then the map $f\colon (X,M)\to (X',M')$ induces a commutative diagram whose horizontal maps are isomorphisms
+Then the map $g\colon (X,M)\to (X,M')$ induces a commutative diagram whose horizontal maps are isomorphisms

 \end{lemma}